Skip to main content

 Enterprise500+ pages, multiple integrations, custom APIs$25,000+8 to 16 weeks

-• Custom post types and taxonomies: WordPress custom post types (portfolio, team members, testimonials, events) need to be rebuilt as typed data structures in Next.js.
+• Custom post types and taxonomies: WordPress custom post types built with Advanced Custom Fields (ACF), Pods, or Toolset get rebuilt as typed data structures in Next.js using Sanity or Contentful as the headless CMS.
 Each custom post type adds 4 to 12 hours of build time.

 • WooCommerce: A full WooCommerce migration is effectively a separate e-commerce project.
 Product catalog, checkout flow, order management, and payment gateway integrations all need to be rebuilt or replaced with a headless solution like Shopify or Stripe.
 Adds $5,000 to $15,000 to the base cost.